KuasaSemi/aquarius-docs/docs/examples/resistor.md

 R = \frac{1.0 \times 10^{-3}}{(1.6 \times 10^{-19}) \cdot 1000 \cdot (1.0 \times 10^{16}) \cdot (1.0 \times 10^{-8})} = \underline{\mathbf{62.5\text{k}\Omega}}
 $$

-## 4. Resistor in Aquarius
+## 4. Simulation using Aquarius

-### 4.1 Creating the Device Model
+### 4.1.
+Creating the Device Model

-To create a resistor device model in Aquarius, follow the steps below:
+To create a resistor device model in Aquarius, follow the steps below.

 #### 4.1.1.
 Launch the Device Editor

 - Open the Aquarius application.
-- On the **Start Page**, three options are available:
+- On the Start Page, three options are available:
-  1. New Device Model
+    - New Device Model
-  2. New Simulation
+    - New Simulation
-  3. Open Results Visualiser
+    - Open Results Visualiser
-- Click **New Device Model** (the first option).
+- Click `New Device Model` (the first option).
 - The **Device Editor** will open with an empty workspace.

 <p align="center">